07 June 2023

 You are using an outdated browser, please update your browser to get the best experience on this website.Update Now ✕

 Chris is a partner in our litigation and dispute resolution team.
 He provides advice and representation on insurance issues, negligence, contract, commercial property, building and construction disputes.
+Chris is recognised by Best Lawyers in New Zealand as a leading lawyer in the field of insurance law.
 Chris also has a large medico-legal practice regularly advising and appearing for ACC.

 Why our clients choose Chris: Chris has the ability to quickly get the crux of any dispute and to provide accurate, honest and pragmatic advice.
 He has a good understanding of his clients’ businesses and excellent legal judgement.
 As an advocate Chris is fearless and tenacious and has been described as the lawyer that you want to have in your corner in any dispute.